hpe-dev-incubator/hpe-dev-portal/content/blog/using-apache-spark-dataframes-for-processing-of-tabular-data.md

 This post assumes a basic understanding of Spark concepts.
 If you have not already read the tutorial on [Getting Started with Spark on MapR Sandbox](https://developer.hpe.com/blog/getting-started-with-spark-on-mapr-sandbox/), it would be good to read that first.

 ## Software

-This tutorial will run on the MapR v5.0 Sandbox, which includes Spark 1.3

-* You can download the code and data to run these examples from here:

-  * <a target='\_blank'  href='https://github.com/caroljmcdonald/sparkdataframeexample'>https://github.com/caroljmcdonald/sparkdataframeexample</a>
-* The examples in this post can be run in the spark-shell, after launching with the spark-shell command.
-* You can also run the code as a standalone application as described in the tutorial on [Getting Started with Spark on MapR Sandbox](https://developer.hpe.com/blog/getting-started-with-spark-on-mapr-sandbox/).

 **The sample data sets**